Black players in professional American football: Post-WWII

 Even after this incident, racial integration was slow to come to the NFL.
 No team followed the Rams in re-integrating the NFL until the Detroit Lions signed Mel Groomes and Bob Mann in 1948.
 No black player was selected in the NFL draft until 1949 when George Taliaferro was selected in the 13th round; Taliaferro signed instead with the rival All-America Football Conference.
 The AAFC, which formed in 1946, was more proactive in signing Black players; in 1946, the Cleveland Browns signed Marion Motley and Bill Willis, and by the time the AAFC merged with the NFL in 1950, six of the league's eight teams had signed Black players, most by the league's second season in 1947.
 The AAFC was also more aggressive in combating racism on the field and aggressively penalized unsportsmanlike conduct that had been motivated by racism, through the work of one of its lead officials, former 1920s NFL star Tommy Hughitt.
 In comparison, only three of the ten NFL teams (the Rams, Lions and New York Giants) signed a black player before 1950.
 The Green Bay Packers followed in 1950, but the bulk of NFL teams did not sign a Black player until 1952, by which time every team but the Washington Redskins had signed a Black player.

-Marshall was quoted as saying "We'll start signing Negroes when the Harlem Globetrotters start signing whites."
-The Redskins still had no Black players in 1961, when Interior Secretary Stewart Udall threatened to evict them from D. C. Stadium unless they signed a Black player.
+By 1957, by which time the first black assistant coach, Lowell Perry had been hired by the Steelers, the Redskins still had no Black players.
+Marshall, who had quipped, "We'll start signing Negroes when the Harlem Globetrotters start signing whites," was threatened eviction in 1961 from D. C. Stadium by Interior Secretary Stewart Udall unless they signed a Black player.
 The Redskins first attempted to comply by drafting Ernie Davis, who refused to play under Marshall; the Redskins in turn traded Davis to the Cleveland Browns.
 The Redskins eventually signed Bobby Mitchell and two other African American players in 1962.

 Quotas limiting the number of Black players were commonplace, and Black players were often stacked into the same positions to allow them to be eliminated as a matter of competition.
 Reportedly, Black players routinely received lower contracts than whites in the NFL, while in the American Football League there was no such distinction based on race.
 Position segregation was also prevalent at this time.
 Walt Frazier, an esteemed high school quarterback who received scholarship offers to play college football, chose to play basketball in college instead, believing he had no future as a Black quarterback when his time came to play professionally (the move paid off, as Frazier would have a Hall of Fame basketball career).
 However, despite the NFL's segregationist policies, after the league merged with the more tolerant AFL in 1970, more than 30% of the merged league's players were African American.